glathoud/transfun/README.md

 Merging loops for speed

-transfun automatically merges consecutive loops into one loop, then generates fast code for that loop (similar to stream fusion in → Haskell).
+transfun automatically merges consecutive loops into one loop, then generates fast code for that loop (similar to stream fusion in → Haskell: http://chrisdone.com/posts/stream-composability ).

 Extensibility